plxity/QuickLinks-Chrome-extension/readme.md

 ## Steps to Install
 1. Clone this repository.
+2. Open Chrome browser.
-2. Navigate to chrome://extensions/
+3. Navigate to ```chrome://extensions/```
-3. Toggle the developer mode (Activate it).
+4. Toggle the developer mode (Activate it).
-4. Click on 'Load Unpacked'
+5. Click on 'Load Unpacked'
-5. Select the complete folder which you cloned in the first step.
+6. Select the complete folder which you cloned in the first step.

 ## Tech Stack
 - HTML